(No ratings)

 There is no cure for asthma, but with treatment it should not interfere with daily life and activities.

-Dr. Andrew J. Macginnitie, MD, PHD graduated from University of Chicago, Pritzker School of Medicine in 1998.
+Dr. Andrew James Macginnitie, MD, PHD graduated from University of Chicago, Pritzker School of Medicine in 1998.
 He completed residency at Boston Combined Residency Program in Pediatrics.
-He is certified by the Allergy Immunology and has a state license in Wisconsin.
+He is certified by the Pediatrics Allergy & Immunology and has a state license in Wisconsin.

 Medical School: University of Chicago, Pritzker School of Medicine (1998)